kirkhu/WRO2025_FE-Fire-On-All-Cylinders/src/System_Platform_Software/README.md

 <td><img src="./img/13.png" width=400 /></td>
 </tr>
 <tr>
-<th>Choose Version - Select the desired JetPack version from the menu for installation or downgrade.</th>
+<th>4.Choose Version - Select the desired JetPack version from the menu for installation or downgrade.</th>
-<th>Check Options - Check the required software components on the left side (such as OS, SDKs), and click "Next".</th>
+<th>5.Check Options - Check the required software components on the left side (such as OS, SDKs), and click "Next".</th>
-<th>Enter Password - Enter the administrator password as prompted.</th>
+<th>6.Enter Password - Enter the administrator password as prompted.</th>
 </tr>
 <tr>
 <td><img src="./img/14.png" width=400 /></td>